tc39/notes/es7/2016-11/nov-29.md

 (debate on whether the current spec actually does match astral code units or not)

 MB: To clarify: the proposal states that with `u`, `.` already matches astral characters but not line terminators (i.e. `u` already solves one issue with `.`).
-By adding `s` it matches line terminators as well. `s` doesn’t have any special effect related to astral symbols.
+By adding `s` it matches line terminators as well. `s` doesn't have any special effect related to astral symbols.

 BT: regardless, not important for stage 1.
 The majority use case is making dot match line breaks.